uchicago-cs/chiventure/docs/GAME-STATE.md

 + Returns:
     - SUCCESS if successful, FAILURE if failed

- Adds the final room to the given game
+ Adds the final_room field to the given game struct